Yarmouth–Dennis Red Sox: The 1960s and 1970s

 In 1973, the team's home games were moved from Simpkins Field to the Dennis-Yarmouth High School baseball diamond, and Yarmouth proceeded to make its first appearance in the league championship series in the modern era.
 The team featured future major leaguer Dave Schuler, who was the winning pitcher in the league All-Star Game that year.
 Despite posting a losing record in the regular season, skipper Red Wilson's Red Sox upset regular-season champion Chatham in the semi-final playoff series.
 Yarmouth went on to drop the championship series in five games to a Cotuit team that was in the midst of a string of four consecutive league titles.

+From 1975 to 1978, the Red Sox were led by CCBL Hall of Fame skipper Bob Stead.
 In 1977, the team name was expanded to take in the town of Dennis.
 With the name change, the Red Sox continued to call D-Y High School home, although plans originally called for the team to play a limited number of home dates in Dennis at Ezra Baker School field.
 In a repeat of 1973, the now Yarmouth–Dennis Red Sox defeated Chatham in the playoff semi-finals but fell to Cotuit in the championship series.
 Y-D was led by future New York Yankees slugger Steve Balboni.
 Balboni hit 13 home runs for Y-D in 1977, and clobbered another two over Fenway Park's Green Monster in the annual CCBL All-Star Game.
 He was named league MVP and Outstanding Pro Prospect, and was inducted into the CCBL Hall of Fame in 2006.